Mom, I don’t know how to tell you this. I can’t believe we’re starting the quiz on a sad note.

 It is really cool to see it working on just everyday neuralgia.

-What we’re hearing from this statement is that there are times when the pain IS “intense”, apparently.
+What we’re hearing from this statement is that there are times when the pain, to use her words, “intense”.

 Thank you for the quiz Elaine, I didn’t win, but I am going to win some knowledge instead.

 Left-sided nerve pain + better cold applications = Spigelia.

 Thank you Elaine for all your hard work.
 Wishing you health, wealth and happiness.